 Friederike Bronny– Germany

-Friederike Bronny, an academically qualified geographer, studied Geography, Geology, and Botany at the Ruhr University in Bochum.
-Even during her studies she concentrated on the polar regions.
-The title of her degree dissertation was “Marine Ecological Pre-conditions of the Socio-economical Structural Change at the West-coast of Greenland”.
+Friederike Bronny is an academically qualified geographer.
+She studied geography, geology, and botany at the Ruhr University in Bochum, and even during her studies she concentrated on the polar regions.
 After her studies, she received a research contract for Greenland with the Ruhr University Bochum.
 The results of her research are published in scientific and popular essays and books, some of which were produced together with her husband.
 She was also a member and leader of a series of expeditions to Greenland.

-Since 1985 she has been working as a lecturer for different cruise lines in the Arctic and Antarctica.
-Her and her husband reside in Senden, a little village in the “Münsterland”, a region in the northern part of Germany.
+Since 1985 Friederike has been working as a lecturer for different cruise lines in the Arctic and Antarctica.

 John Chardine– Canada

-John was born in Hamilton, Ontario, Canada and grew up in England.
-His love for nature and photography was developed at an early age in the bluebell woods of Somerset.
-Academic studies followed in Canada and the UK.
+John Chardine was born in Canada and grew up in England.
+His love for nature, photography and birds was developed at an early age.
 For the past 35 years John has focused his research work and teaching on seabirds and their ocean environment.
 The results of his studies have been published in numerous major international scientific journals.
-John is also an accomplished wildlife photographer and moderates a forum on the superb birdphotographers.net web site.
-His photographs have appeared in books, magazines, journals, brochures and other publications and he currently teaches field courses in wildlife photography techniques at home in New Brunswick, Canada.
+John is also an accomplished wildlife photographer and moderates a forum on the superb birdphotographers.net website.
+His photographs have appeared in books, magazines, journals, brochures and other publications, and he currently teaches field courses in wildlife photography techniques at home in New Brunswick, Canada.
 John has been a staff member aboard expedition cruise ships since 1992.

 Sabine Barth – Germany

-Sabine studied Theatre and Film Science, German, psychology and ethnology.
-She has worked as an editor for two literature and cultural magazines and is working today as an freelance journalist.
-Her work focuses on the culture, literature and travel mainly in Iceland and Greenland (since 1981).
-Sabine has written travel literature about both countries and published in different media such as on the radio.
-From 2001 until 2003 she was in charge of the Goethe-Centre in Reykjavik.
+Sabine Barth has worked as an editor for two literature and cultural magazines and is today today working as a freelance journalist.
+Her work focuses on culture, literature and travel, mainly in Iceland and Greenland.
+Sabine has written travel literature about both countries and her work has been published in different media, such as radio.
+For two years she was in charge of the Goethe-Centre in Reykjavik.
 Her topics are mainly culture, social development and the history of Iceland and Greenland.

 Manuel Marin – Chile

-Manuel received his PhD from Louisiana State University in Zoology/Ornithology.
-He was formerly Curator and Director of Research of the Western Foundation of Vertebrate Zoology in California, now currently living in the countryside in central Chile, where does much ornithological research.
-As a researcher on neotropical birds, he is one of the National Geographic Society Grantee.
-Manuel publishes regularly in many ornithological journals.
-For over 30 years he has been travelling extensively through many countries on ornithological research and explorations.
+Manuel Marin received his PhD in zoology and ornithology from Louisiana State University.
+He was formerly Curator and Director of Research of the Western Foundation of Vertebrate Zoology in California, and is currently living in the countryside in central Chile, where doesa lot of ornithological research.
+As a researcher on neotropical birds, Manuel is one of the National Geographic Society Grantee.
+For over 30 years he has been travelling extensively through many countries on ornithological research and explorations, and he publishes regularly in many ornithological journals..
 Manuel have been working for the Hurtigruten explorer department since its conception for well over a decade in both Artic and Antarctic regions.

 Verena Meraldi – Mexico/Switzerland

-Verena is a Mexican/Swiss biologist who was born in Mexico City where she studied at the National University (UNAM) until 1998.
-She received her PhD in Immunology from the University of Lausanne, Switzerland in 2002 and worked for a year as a research assistant at the Ludwig Institute for Cancer Research until 2004.
+Verena Meraldi is a Mexican/Swiss biologist.
+She received her PhD in Immunology from the University of Lausanne.
 Her passion for travelling, hiking and observing wildlife has taken her to many places in Guatemala, Belize, Cuba, Scandinavia, Corsica, and several other countries in Europe.
-She also made a six month camping trip in 2003 with her husband though Canada, the USA and Mexico.
-Verena also loves photography and has exhibited her landscape photographs several times in Switzerland.
-She’s been working as a lecturer in Antarctica onboard Fram since 2008 and is currently living in Switzerland with her husband and her two little children, whose education is her main occupation at the time being.
+In 2003 she made a six month camping trip with her husband through Canada, the USA and Mexico.
+Verena loves photography and has exhibited her landscape photographs several times.
+She’s been working as a lecturer in Antarctica onboard Fram since 2008.

 Miguel Rubio Godoy – Mexico

-Miguel’s fascination for fish has taken him to several places away from his native Mexico City - Alaska, where he lived for one year processing and cooking salmon; England, where he obtained a PhD from Bristol University researching parasites in trout hatcheries in the Isle of Man; the Sea of Cortez and the Gulf of Mexico, as on-board fish parasitologist on oceanographic expeditions; the Caribbean, Thailand, Australia and Newfoundland, where he has dived to get a closer look at marine life.
-He has travelled extensively with his wife Alejandra, both for pleasure and as a field assistant studying the biology of seabirds.
-Miguel has lectured on general biology and parasitology in Mexico, the UK and Denmark, and is currently a researcher at the Instituto de Ecología in Xalapa, Mexico.
-He’s the author of approximately 100 popular science articles in magazines and newspapers, and winner of the 2000 Novartis Prize for Journalism in the Life Sciences.
+Miguel Rubio’s fascination for fish has taken him to several places away from his native Mexico.
+Alaska, where he lived for one year processing and cooking salmon.
+England, where he obtained a PhD from Bristol University researching parasites in trout hatcheries in the Isle of Man.
+The Sea of Cortez and the Gulf of Mexico, as on-board fish parasitologist on oceanographic expeditions.
+The Caribbean, Thailand, Australia and Newfoundland, where he has dived to get a closer look at marine life.
+Miguel has travelled extensively with his wife Alejandra, both for pleasure and as a field assistant studying the biology of seabirds.
+He has lectured on general biology and parasitology in Mexico, the UK and Denmark, and is currently a researcher at the Instituto de Ecología in Xalapa, Mexico.
+He is the author of more than100 popular science articles, and winner of the 2000 Novartis Prize for Journalism in the Life Sciences.

 Robert Rowland – USA

-Growing up Bob always wanted to be outdoors.
-He chose geology as it met that goal, both academically and professionally.
+Growing up, Bob Rowland always wanted to be outdoors.
+He chose geology as it met that need, both academically and professionally.
 As an under-graduate, he started working on oceanographic expeditions, traversing the Pacific and Indian Oceans.
-While in the US Army he spent 2 summers in Antarctica and 2 in Greenland, studying engineering properties of snow and sea-ice.
-The field work for his PhD, was conducted along the coast of Alaska and offshore in the Northern Bering Sea.
-In 20 years with the US Geological Survey, the research ranged from Indonesia to Ivory Coast, and encompassed pollution studies, environmental impact surveys plus project management and the UN Law of the Sea.
-He circumnavigated after retiring.
-Consulting jobs in Indonesia and New Zealand followed and for the last several years Bob has been a consultant to the USGS on Law of the Sea issues.
+While in the US Army he spent two summers in Antarctica and two in Greenland, studying engineering properties of snow and sea-ice.
+The field work for his PhD, was conducted along the coast of Alaska and in the Northern Bering Sea.
+During 20 years with the US Geological Survey, the research ranged from Indonesia to Ivory Coast, and encompassed pollution studies, environmental impact surveys, project management and the UN Law of the Sea.
+Robert circumnavigated after retiring.
+Consulting jobs in Indonesia and New Zealand followed, and for the last several years he has been a consultant to the USGS on Law of the Sea issues.

 Stian Aadland– Norway

-Stian has been an adventurer since the age of 2 when he first tried to fly.
+Stian Aadland lives and breathes for a life of adventures.
+He has been an adventurer since the age of two, when he first tried to fly.
 His first love was an old snowboard that he used all his savings to buy.
-The love for snowboarding grew very fast and ended up taking him all over the world in search of the perfect snow.
-At 31 years old Stian found his snowboarding paradise in the far away mountains of Svalbard were he spends all his time during winter.
-Stian plans to live in Longyearbyen the next 29 years, after that he is going to retire to Hawaii.
-Stian lives and breathes for a life of adventures.
+The love for snowboarding grew fast and ended up taking him all over the world in search of the perfect snow.
+At the age of 31, Stian found his snowboarding paradise in the far away mountains of Svalbard, were he now spends all his time during winter.
+Stian plans to live in Longyearbyen for the next 29 years, and after that he is going to retire to Hawaii.